 According to a recent campus mentors study by College Pulse, more than 45% of college and university students do not have access to a mentor.
 When asked what the biggest barrier was in accessing mentorship, 53% of students reported they didn’t know how to find one.
-By providing a vetted and trained mentor to each Point Flagship Scholar, Point removes this barrier, ensuring our LGBTQ college students have the guidance needed to successfully complete their degrees.
+By providing vetted and trained mentors to Point Scholars, Point removes this barrier, ensuring our LGBTQ+ and ally college students have the guidance needed to successfully complete their degrees.

 What is the role of a mentor?